PHA

 - For more

-specific examples see the “Case Reports” section of any issue of the
+specific examples, see the “Case Reports” section of any issue of journals

-regarding your paper’s style and structure (your reports are not expected
+you with examples regarding your paper’s style and structure (your reports

-to be quite to this level, but the general format still applies).
+are not expected to be quite to this level, but the general format still